Green Building Best Practices

 Cellulosic fiber, recycled denim, and even some plant and waste materials are now used for insulation, in addition to fiberglass, polyurethane, and other materials.
 Having a properly insulated building will reduce energy costs.

-Please read: mit.edu/how-make-cities-more-energy-efficient - (the following quote is from this article) "...many buildings would benefit the most from such steps as adding insulation, sealing leaky windows and doors, and replacing older single-pane windows with newer double-pane versions..."
+"...many buildings would benefit the most from such steps as adding insulation, sealing leaky windows and doors, and replacing older single-pane windows with newer double-pane versions..."

-Builders are increasingly turning to advanced framing techniques to help reduce their overall building costs and to significantly lower their carbon footprint.
+Builders are increasingly turning to advanced framing techniques to help reduce their overall building costs and significantly lower their carbon footprint.
 Advanced construction still has the same overall structural stability and integrity as most standard construction techniques.

 However, with advanced framing techniques, up to a third less lumber is used, and framings are quicker to assemble.
 The cost savings of needing fewer building materials (and less time for construction) are then put toward the incorporation of greater insulation (and other green building strategies), which can lead to overall energy savings, as well.